DasParijat/Ringtail-DE/README.md

 			The shotgun has been buffed, having a further off falloff point and piercing bullets</li>
 			<li>(RGT_DEF_INTRO)
-			Added a new TutorialPopUp for guns</li>
+			Added a new TutorialPopUp for guns, changed date from September to October</li>
+			<li>(Load Screen)
+			Added new loading screen image, to match color palette</li>
+			<li>(Ringtails)
+			Changed the color of the health bars to be more brownish-orange, as well as made blood color slightly more orange</li>
+			<li>(Audio)
+			Turned up the volume of UI sounds being used</li>
 		</ul>
 	</li>
 	<li>